Circuit Breakers Protect House Wiring

 When arcing occurs, the electrical current is not excessively high, so a standard circuit breaker or fuse will not detect any problems.
 A GFCI will not detect a problem either, because the incoming and exiting currents are the same.

 There are new types of circuit breakers that incorporate an additional sensor to detect arcing.
 These are called arc fault circuit interrupters or breakers (AFCI).
-Special electronics inside it detect the changes in the current flow that are specific to arcing and shuts off the current.
+Special electronics inside it detect the changes in the current flow that are specific to arcing and shut off the current.

 You will have to go to an electrical supply outlet to find an AFCI.
 Most home centers do not carry them yet.
 At about $25, they are somewhat pricier than standard circuit breakers.
 Currently, there are only a few major manufacturers of them: Eaton, General Electric, and Square D.

 Before you run out to buy them, make sure that they will fit into your load center breaker box.
 Many AFCI and standard breakers are interchangeable and will fit many boxes, but you cannot be sure.
-Try to find ones made by the same company who made your breaker box.
+Try to find ones made by the same company that made your breaker box.

 It is a quick job to replace a circuit breaker with an AFCI, but it can sometimes be tricky getting the power switched off to the buss in the box.
 Unless you are EXTREMELY competent with electrical repairs, leave this job to an electrician.